erikpukinskis/confgen/README.md

 - [x] Account for peerDependencies that are already in the package.json

 Higher priority:

+- [ ] Add githubActions preset
+- [ ] Add "Watch for TypeScript problems" task
 - [ ] No bad peer dependencies!!!
+- [ ] Add Codedocs preset to this repo
 - [ ] Add pnpm preset
 - [ ] Do ts build in rollup
 - [ ] Don't think we need `environment: "jsdom"` in vite.docs.config.js?